 Yes, I can assure you that I will listen to the facts in each case and apply the law in an impartial and objective manner.
-Whatever sympathies I have will not affect my judgment when looking at each case.
+Whatever sympathies I have will not aflaw in an impartial and objective manner.
+Whatever sympathies I have will lee a feet my judgment when looking at each case.
 Question 21: The April 1, 2002 edition of the American Metal Market also reported that: "When asked about President Bush's decision to impos[e] steel import tariffs, Lane said she was very supportive of his actions."
 Can you describe the legal basis for your support of the President's decision to impose steel import tariffs?